OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

         # set this value to one among {both, request, response} to dump all
         # http headers for every http request and/or response
         # dump-all-headers: [both, request, response]
+        # Log request and response bodies with every request.
+This setup is
+        # recommended for forensic purpose only.
+        # http-body: yes
+        # http-body-printable: yes

 List of custom fields: